-The theory posts comprise the first part of the eBook (why to foot read), and they cover each aspect of visual reflexology in great detail.
-Only subscribers can read them, but if you have not yet subscribed you can get an insight into the content of each post by scrolling on down.
+The theory chapters comprise the first part of the eBook (why to foot read).
+You can only read them if you have bought the ebook, but if you have not done so yet, you can get an insight into the content of each one by scrolling down.

-Introductions to the practical posts that comprise the second part of the eBook (how to foot read) are found here.
+Introductions to the practical chapters that comprise the second part of the eBook (how to foot read) are found here

 List of chapters

 I first became interested in complementary medicine over 40 years ago when I spent a year making a trip overland through China as part of a journey to Tibet.
 I had wanted to travel to Tibet for many years for spiritual reasons, and I wanted to travel through China because…

-1. An Introduction to Foot Reading and Visual Reflexology
+1. An Introduction to Visual Reflexology and foot reading

 This map of a hand is from an advert which had an enormous impact on me when I first saw it many years ago.
 It was actually nothing at all to do with reflexology (it was to do with mapping out investments), yet this map was the inspiration for me to look at the reflexes in a radically different way.

 Although it is of a hand, it made me see the possibility of looking at the surface of the feet as a kind of topological map…

 2. Why Health Issues Manifest Visually